Revealing THz optical signatures of Shiba-state-induced gapped and gapless superconductivity: Nonlinear optical response

-{\it Nonlinear optical response.---}We next turn to the nonlinear dynamics of the SC condensate under strong THz excitation.
-These dynamics are governed by a self-consistent equation of motion for the SC order parameter $\Delta(t) = \Delta_0 + \delta|\Delta(t)|$, which captures amplitude fluctuations (i.e., Higgs mode) beyond the static mean-field description~\cite{pekker2015amplitude,yang2024optical,yang2023optical,yang2019gauge,shimano2020higgs}:
+We next turn to the nonlinear dynamics of the SC condensate under strong THz excitation.
+These dynamics can be understood by a self-consistent equation of motion for the SC order parameter $\Delta(t) = \Delta_0 + \delta|\Delta(t)|$: